 April is Celebrate Diversity Month!
 It’s a great time to take stock not only of our personal knowledge of the value of diversity and inclusion, but our professional understanding as well.
-Marketing and PR agencies can help brands understand how to bridge the gap between the general market and multicultural audiences.
-Here are a few ways in which we can embrace diversity and practice multicultural marketing through digital marketing.
+Digital marketing services can help brands understand how to bridge the gap between the general market and multicultural audiences.
+Here are a few ways in which we can embrace diversity and practice multicultural marketing through digital marketing services.

 What is multicultural marketing?

 Multicultural marketing is the practice of developing a culturally informed strategy and content for a marketing campaign that targets people outside your general consumer market and includes various cultures and backgrounds.
 It requires brands to embrace an omni-channel approach that connects people across cultures in an authentic way without stereotyping.
 To build authentic connections, companies need to take the time to recognize and acknowledge the uniqueness of each background and build a community versus just executing to check a box in strategy.
 Research shows that about 75 percent of consumers agreed they’re more likely to purchase from a brand when people who look like them are represented in their ads.”
 In addition, the message needs to resonate with the target.